p-coughlan/coughlans_restaurant/README.md

 I would like to extend my sincere thanks to everyone who supported me throughout this project:

-- **My Tutor at WAES, Komal Karir:** For invaluable guidance and encouragement.
+- **My Tutor at WAES, Komal Karir:** For excellent tutorage, invaluable guidance and encouragement.
 - **My Code Institite Mentor, Spencer Barribal:** For your insights and support.
 - **My Fellow L5 Web Application Development Students:** For your collaboration and feedback.